luminousfennell/pointex/README.md

     $ mvn package

-Execution
+Run
 ---------

 Just run the jar:

     $ java -jar target/pointex-0.0.1-SNAPSHOT-jar-with-dependencies.jar

-it requires the overview website with the points of the exercises.
+The html file(!) name of the overview website (with the points of the exercises) has to be given as first argument.

+It can print either XML or CSV.
+CSV can be easily imported in Excel.